 Focusing on What God Wants Us to Do

-The day of wrath is a day wherein God will not only judge the heathen, but his wrath shall be upon entire congregations, and upon their places of assembly.
-One way to prove this is through God’s use of the word “city.”
-The parable word “city” refers to every place wherein God’s people assemble themselves together to worship him: for they are the cities of our God.
+The day of God's wrath is a day wherein God will not only judge the heathen, but his wrath shall be upon entire congregations, and upon their places of assembly.
+One way to prove this is through God’s parable use of the word “city.”
+In prophecy, the word “city” refers to every place wherein God’s people assemble themselves together to worship him: they are the cities of our God.
 “I will cut off the cities of thy land, and throw down all thy strongholds...
 Thy graven images also will I cut off... and thou shalt no more worship the works of thine hands.
 And I will pluck up thy groves out of the midst of thee: so will I destroy thy cities.
 AND I will execute vengeance in anger and fury upon the heathen, such as they have not heard (Micah 5:11-15).”

 Part 1